DCC-EX/dcc-ex.github.io/docs/support/makerfabs-update-at-version-with-mega.rst

 * The WiFi Shield itself - https://www.makerfabs.com/esp8266-wifi-shield.html
 * An Arduino Uno or Arduino mega
-* 2x female to male jumper wires
+* 2x female to male jumper wires |br| (or the two small, simple jumpers/plugs that came with the WiFi shield)
 * 3x male to male jumper wire
 * A Windows, iOS or Linux PC
 * The esptool app